-- America is a Christian nation, divinely appointed by God.
+1. America is a Christian nation, divinely appointed by God.

-- America’s founders established it on Christian principles, with white men as its leaders.
+2. America’s founders established it on Christian principles, with white men as its leaders.

-- Blacks, Browns, Indigenous Americans, etc. must accept this narrative and submit to their leadership.
+3. Blacks, Browns, Indigenous Americans, etc. must accept this narrative and submit to their leadership.

-- Biblically, America has a special place in world history related to the return of Christ.
+4. Biblically, America has a special place in world history related to the return of Christ.

-- There is no separation between church and state.[1]
+5. There is no separation between church and state.[1]

-However, many of America’s founders were slave owners, and white Christian nationalism played a huge part in justifying the enslavement of millions of African slaves.
-Not everyone was happy with the separation of church and state either.
+However, the movement to make America officially Christian gained ground over the years.
 By the 1940s most states either required or allowed daily recitation of the Lord’s Prayer in public schools.
-And in the 1950s “In God We Trust” was added to all American money and “under God” was added to the pledge of allegiance.
+And in the 1950s “In God We Trust” was added to American money and “under God” was added to the pledge of allegiance.
 But in 1962 a series of Supreme Court decisions basically banned mandatory recitation of the Lord’s prayer in public schools.[2]
 So, there’s been tension over how Christian America would be, with pluralism increasingly prevailing.

 America’s secularization has increased since the 1960s.
 Statistics plainly show that church attendance in America is now at an all-time low, with 31% of American adults attending church weekly in 2019, down from nearly 50% in the 1950s.[3]
-According to Ryan Burge, 39% of self-proclaimed evangelicals attend church once a year or less in 2020.[3a]
+According to Ryan Burge, 39% of self-proclaimed evangelicals attended church once a year or less in 2020.[3a]
 Also, non-white Americans have been the majority for over a decade.
-Nevertheless, fueled by disinformation, Christian nationalists meld Christian identity with white American identity, boldly claiming that they’re going to “take back America for God” from the supposed “minority” of godless secularists who have wrested control of it from believers.
-Today 45% of Republicans and over 50% of evangelicals consider themselves Christian nationalists.
+Nevertheless, fueled by disinformation, Christian nationalists meld white Christian identity with American identity, boldly claiming that they’re going to “take back America for God” from the supposed minority of godless secularists who have wrested control of it from believers.
+Today 45% of Republicans and over 50% of American evangelicals consider themselves Christian nationalists.

 Despite white Christian nationalists’ insistence to the contrary, their militant commitment to an idealized white version of America’s founding narrative distorts the Gospel beyond recognition.
 They ultimately worship political power and are prepared to use any means necessary to achieve their goals.
 Those means include such things as

-- Fear-mongering, promoting disinformation that sows division, and lying about election results
+• Fear-mongering, promoting disinformation that sows division, and lying about election results

-- Rejecting the Constitution as illegitimate to the degree that it thwarts their lust for power
+• Rejecting the Constitution as illegitimate to the degree that it thwarts their lust for power

-- Engaging in physical violence to overthrow any leaders they consider illegitimate
+• Engaging in physical violence to overthrow any leaders they consider illegitimate

-But with no sound basis—either historical or biblical—for its key claims, America’s Christian nationalism is wrong on all counts:
+But with no basis—either historical or biblical—for its key claims, America’s Christian nationalism is wrong on all counts:

-- America is NOT a Christian nation, divinely appointed by God.
+1. America is NOT a Christian nation, divinely appointed by God.

-- America’s founders did NOT establish it on Christian principles.
+2. America’s founders did NOT establish it on Christian principles.

-- NO ethnic group should have to submit to their distorted narrative and their ill-informed leadership.
+3. NO ethnic group should have to submit to their distorted narrative and their ill-informed leadership.

-- Biblically, America has NO special place in world history related to the return of Christ.
+4. Biblically, America has NO special place in world history related to the return of Christ.

-- Biblically, church and state are clearly SEPARATE.
+5. Biblically, church and state are clearly SEPARATE.

-To be clear, white Christian nationalism is not synonymous with conservative Christianity: you can be a conservative Christian angry about things the political left is doing without being a Christian nationalist.
-Neither should Christians set their moral principles aside when entering the political arena.
-No one leaves their moral principles aside when engaging in politics.
-Neither is it that patriotism per se is wrong, but patriotism that swallows up and spits out the Gospel has no place in the life of a follower of Jesus.
-Hence, Christian nationalism is not Christian at all.
-It merely hides its evils behind empty claims of devotion to Christianity, as the Klu Klux Klan has always done.
+To be clear, white Christian nationalism is not synonymous with conservative Christianity: you can be a conservative Christian angry about some things the political left is doing without being a Christian nationalist.
+Neither does the Bible ask Christians to set their moral principles aside when entering the political arena.
+Nor is patriotism per se wrong, though patriotism that swallows up and spits out the Gospel has no place in the life of a follower of Jesus.

-According to the gospel, Jesus could have marshalled heaven’s armies to destroy all those who opposed him if he’d wanted to.
+According to the gospel, Jesus could have marshalled heaven’s armies to destroy those who opposed him if he’d wanted to.
 But instead, he renounced violence in the name of religion, calling his followers to “turn the other cheek” when attacked (Mt.
 5:38-42; 26:51-53).
-And he died willingly at the hands of an angry mob, proving his commitment to love those he opposed.
+And he died willingly at the hands of an angry mob, proving his commitment to love his enemies.
 He didn’t advocate ceding the public sphere to others, but he insisted that his followers put his kingdom first and live pure and honorable lives (Mt.
 6:33; 11:28-30).
 His kingdom is not to be confused with America, and his approach is entirely compatible with Western pluralism.

 Canadians, however, have no more biblical basis than Americans for viewing their nation as especially appointed by God to fulfill his purposes.
 And historically speaking, Canada has an even shakier claim to being a Christian nation than America does.